elifesciences/elife-continuum-documentation/file_naming_spec.md

 - supp1
 - repstand1

-Should these be present in an appendix or author response, they will take the suffix A or R, respecitvely before the number, ie: figA1 or mediaR1.
+Should these be present in an appendix or author response, they will take the suffix A or R, respectively before the number, ie: figA1 or mediaR1.

 ###### `<a-id>`